whatamelon/whatamelon.github.io/README.md

-# This is my blog
+# It's good to see you!
+XD
 https://whatamelon.github.io/
 ![image](./img/gitblog_introPic.png)